-IMPRESSIONS OF RAMMED EARTH Co Produced by The Chocolate Factory and Danspace Project
+IMPRESSIONS: RAMMED EARTH Co-Produced by The Chocolate Factory and Danspace Project

 Choreography by Tere O’Connor

 Performed by Hilary Clark Heather Olson Matthew Rogers Christopher Williams

 Not only do we get a program when we walk into the Chocolate Factory for tonight’s show, we also get a map.
 The audience is going to move tonight.
 But, one of my friends who is an usher says it is nothing to stress out about.
 (Good, audience participation makes me nervous.)

 The floor of the white rectangular loft is scattered with folding chairs facing different directions.
 The ceiling is covered with clear light bulbs hanging from dark wire.
 Clean and minimal.
 We sit with anticipation.